dharmishshah/Web_Crawler_And_Search/README.txt

 5) 64 files are generated for each query for BM25 giving precision and recall after applying Pseudo Relevance feedback
 6) It also generates MAP, MRR, P@5 and P@20
 7) It also plots precision-recall curve(one curve per run.All runs are in one figure)

+ExtraCredit-
+we ran three pre defined queries for each for the advance search i.e "Exact Match", "Best Match" and "Ordered Best Proximity Match"
+1) 3 file are generated in the output inside the "output/ExactMatch" folder which contains the ranking of the collection.
+2) 3 file are generated in the output inside the "output/BestMatch" folder which contains the ranking of the collection.
+3) 3 file are generated in the output inside the "output/ProximityMatch" folder which contains the ranking of the collection.

 References -